Rohan7835/Ecommerce-dashboard/README.md

 ##### OPTIMISATIONS

+1. Used React.memo to prevent re-rendering of unchanged component.
-1. Flexbox is used for a responsive, flexible layout.
+2. Flexbox is used for a responsive, flexible layout.
-2. Media queries ensure the UI adapts to different screen sizes.
+3. Media queries ensure the UI adapts to different screen sizes.
-3. Have used useMemo to cache results of filtered products.
+4. Have used useMemo to cache results of filtered products.
-4. Have used single .filter method for all type of filter instead of using .filter method for every kind of filter for eg. Price, category etc.
+5. Have used single .filter method for all type of filter instead of using .filter method for every kind of filter for eg. Price, category etc.

 ##### ENHANCEMENTS